Lobos BUAP

-Club de Fútbol Lobos de la Benemérita Universidad Autónoma de Puebla was a Mexican football club based in the city of Puebla, Puebla.
-The team represented the Benemérita Universidad Autónoma de Puebla.
+Club de Fútbol Lobos de la Benemérita Universidad Autónoma de Puebla, simply known as Lobos BUAP or Lobos, was a Mexican professional football club based in Puebla.
+The club last competed in Liga MX, the top division of Mexican football, and played its home matches at the Estadio Universitario BUAP.

-The club's origins date back to the early 1930s, when it was known as Preparatoria and consisted exclusively of players who attended the university.
-Since then, the team competed intermittently over the decades.
+The club's origins date back to the early 1930s, when it was known as Preparatoria and consisted exclusively of players attending the university.
+After competing intermittently over the following decades, the club was formally established as Carolinos UAP in 1967 and became one of the founding members of the Tercera División.
+In 1996, the club changed its name and came to represent the Benemérita Universidad Autónoma de Puebla.

-It was not until the 1990s that the club made a significant comeback, after years of playing in the lower divisions of Mexican football.
-In 2003, Lobos BUAP secured a place in the Primera División 'A' de México, where it remained until earning promotion to Mexico's top flight in 2017.
-At the end of the Clausura 2019, the franchise was sold and relocated to Ciudad Juárez, Chihuahua, becoming Juárez.
+After years of playing in the lower divisions of Mexican football, in 2003, Lobos BUAP secured a place in the Primera División 'A' de México, where it remained until earning promotion to the top division in 2017.
+Following the Clausura 2019, the club folded and the franchise was sold and relocated to Ciudad Juárez, Chihuahua, becoming Juárez.

-The club played its home matches at the Estadio Universitario BUAP.

 History

 Early BUAP soccer teams

 The club's history dates back to 1930 when the club was known as Preparatoria, composed exclusively of players that attended the university.
-It was not until 1966 when the FMF allowed the club to join the Tercera División de México; the club played under the name Carolinos UAP, named for the university's main building that today houses the rector's office.
+It was not until 1966 when the Federación Mexicana de Fútbol (FMF) allowed the club to join the Tercera División de México; the club played under the name Carolinos UAP, named for the university's main building that today houses the rector's office.

 By 1969, Rafael Moreno Valle owned the team.
 He left the club to become one of the owners of Puebla, the other major local team in the city.
 Management was taken over by the university's Department of Physical Studies of Puebla.
 The club failed to be sustained economically and folded in 1971.
 The final match was placed in the Copa México, on August 22, 1971.